AlvaroGonzalezRodriguez/MSDV_Landscape/Readme.md

 ![Alt Text](GIFs/house1.png)
 <p>I used some assets from Bridge to make it more realistic.
 There is a door that opens when the player approach it, here is the blueprints node to accomplish that.</p>

 ![Alt Text](GIFs/house2.png)

 ![Alt Text](GIFs/house3.png)
 <p>And this is how the inside looks like!
 It looks a bit abandoned, there is a table, some chairs, a light, some decorations, and... two strange items.
-The purpose of one of them is just to check the reflections of the room, while the other one will brighten when the player interacts with it and then the special item will show some hidden signs in the scene that will guide the player to the end </p>
+The purpose of one of them is just to check the reflections of the room, while the other one will brighten when the player interacts with it and then the special item will show some hidden signs in the scene that will guide the player to the end.</p>

 ![Alt Text](GIFs/house4.png)

 ![Alt Text](GIFs/house5.png)
-<p>This is the blueprint who manages how the player can interact with the special objects</p>
+<p>This is the blueprint who manages how the player can interact with the special objects.</p>

 ![Alt Text](GIFs/houseSpecial.gif)

 ![Alt Text](GIFs/house6.png)
-<p>That's the capsule who will end the game</p>
+<p>That's the capsule who will end the game.</p>
 <p>And this is the presentation of the project.
 Take a look - [Presentation Landscape Project](https://youtu.be/Chg_hnpTLpM)</p>